thevinchi/geofire-titanium/README.md

 ## Download or Build ##

-Download the latest stable build below, or clone the repo build with `./build.py`
+Download the latest stable build below, and install with [these instructions](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module).
+You are also welcome to clone and build, of course.

 - [Download the plug-n-play packaged module here](https://github.com/LeftLaneLab/geofire-titanium/blob/master/iphone/dist/com.leftlanelab.geofire-iphone-latest.zip?raw=true)

-## Installing the Module ##

-This module is only intended for use with Appcelerator (Titanium) projects.
-Please follow these instructions to install the packaged module into your environment.

 ## Documentation ##

 This module is a Titanium port of the official [GeoFire JavaScript Library](https://github.com/firebase/geofire-js) from [Firebase](http://www.firebase.com).
 All functions available with the official library are also available on this module.
 All methods take the same arguments and return the same values where applicable.

-**The only relevant different is the way a new GeoFire object is instantiated: **
+** The only relevant difference is the way a new GeoFire object is instantiated: **

 ```JavaScript
 // WRONG: Create a new [GeoFire] reference using the Firebase library